sifive/wake/share/doc/wake/tutorial.md

 case.
 Using `which` buys us a bit of indirection and is usually good form to use with jobs.

-`job` is the main method wake uses to invoke a job.
-It takes two arguments, a list of strings for the command-line and a list of paths of legal inputs.
-We will see how the second is used later.
+`makePlan` is the main method wake uses to set up calls to external shell scripts or tools.
+It takes three arguments: a readable name for what the job is doing, a list of paths of legal inputs, and a list of strings for the command-line.
+We will go into more detail on that and `runJob` (which is where the command is actually invoked) in the next section.

-The values returned by `job` can be accessed in many ways.
+The values returned by `runJob` can be accessed in many ways.
 In this case, we use `getJobStdout` to get the standard output from the command; since an empty string is a reasonable default for our use, we use `getWhenFail ""` to recover in case the job failed.
 There is other information we can get from a `Job`